-The Executive Director (or authorized officer) of the Agency will complete the Agency Administrator/POC Designation Form to assign the position to a specific staff person.
+The Executive Director (or authorized officer) of the Agency will complete the HMIS Partner Agency Contact Update form to assign the position to a specific staff person.
 This role is vital to the success of HMIS at the HMIS Member Agency locations.
 This practice will ensure that the data is entered in a timely manner, the quality of the data is continuously monitored, and communication and support between HMIS and the HMIS Member Agency is streamlined.
 A POC is the staff member at a HMIS Member Agency provider who acts as the centralized contact for the HMIS staff.